shufanhe/MyRecipe/docs/iteration_report_6.md

 Tasks Assigned
 ----------------
 1. Shufan:
-   - Incorporate a seperate table for ingredients in the database
+   - Incorporate a separate table for ingredients in the database
    - Front-end for view recipe
    - Unit tests for edit/delete reviews, and notifications.
    - Upload/set recipes of the day through admin account.